tambetm/minecraft-py34-ubuntu1404/README.md

  * `stop(proc)` - stops Minecraft started previously with `start()`.
 Sends `SIGTERM` to entire process group.

 In addition it adds `MalmoPython` module to `PYTHONPATH` that can be used to communicate with Minecraft process. `MalmoPython` API follows the [Malmo C++ API](http://microsoft.github.io/malmo/0.17.0/Documentation/annotated.html).
 You can also check the [tutorial](http://microsoft.github.io/malmo/0.17.0/Python_Examples/Tutorial.pdf) and [examples](https://github.com/Microsoft/malmo/tree/master/Malmo/samples/Python_examples).

-## Known issues

- * Python 3 is not supported as Microsoft doesn't provide precompiled binaries for Python 3.